Master of Zen: Reception

 Mark Pollard wrote in a review on the website Kung Fu Cinema:

 Brandy Yuen's Master of Zen is a rare gem in the realm of martial arts movies.
 It contains equal parts wuxia-styled martial arts, drama and religious philosophy.
 Yuen manages to create an action-filled homage to Bodhidharma (known as Tamo in China), the symbolic father of Shaolin wushu while staying true to the figure’s influence on the development of Chan (Zen) Buddhism in China.

-Attribution

-Chen Sing is a 1st role from the 1977 film Shaolin monk/A.K.A.Shaolin Tamo Buddhist Monk.